Zynga

-Zynga Inc. (/ˈzɪŋɡə/) is an American developer running social video game services.
+Zynga Inc. (/ˈzɪŋɡə/) is an American video game developer and publisher known for its social video game services.
 It was founded in April 2007, with headquarters in San Mateo, California.
 The company primarily focuses on mobile and social networking platforms.
 Zynga states its mission as "connecting the world through games".

-Zynga launched FarmVille, on Facebook in June 2009, reaching ten million daily active users (DAU) within six weeks.
+Zynga launched FarmVille on Facebook in June 2009, reaching ten million daily active users (DAU) within six weeks.
 As of August 2017, Zynga had thirty million monthly active users (MAU).
 In 2017, its most successful games were Zynga Poker and Words with Friends 2, with about 57 million games being played at any given moment; and CSR Racing 2, the most popular racing game on mobile devices.
 Zynga began trading on NASDAQ on December 16, 2011, under the ticker ZNGA.

 Take-Two Interactive announced in January 2022 its intent to buy Zynga for $12.7 billion.
 The deal was completed in May 2022.

 According to Take-Two Interactive, about 10% of the world's population plays Zynga's games every month.